syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/how-to/save-image-razor.md

 ```

-## Server-side configuration for save action and remove action:
+## Server-side Configuration for Save and Remove Actions
-This section explains how to handle the server-side action for saving and removing the image from server.
+This section explains how to handle the server-side action for saving and removing the image from the server.

 ```csharp